Shades of gray: Feldgrau

+Feldgrau (German for "field gray") is a green-gray color that was the official basic color of military uniforms of the German armed forces from 1907 until 1945 for West Germany or 1989 for East Germany.

 Glaucous

 Glaucous (from the Latin glaucus, meaning "bluish-gray", from the Greek glaukos) is used to describe the pale gray or blue appearance of the surfaces of some plants, as well as in the names of birds, such as the glaucous gull (Larus hyperboreus), glaucous-winged gull (Larus glaucescens), glaucous macaw (Anodorhynchus glaucus), and glaucous tanager (Thraupis glaucocolpa).